fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/operator/daemonset.md

          value: API_KEY
    ```

-   Replace the `ORGANIZATION_NAME` and `API_KEY` with your FluxNinja Cloud
+   Replace the `ORGANIZATION_NAME` and `API_KEY` with your Aperture Cloud
-   organization name and api key created for your project.
+   organization name and API key created for your project.

    :::note

    If you are using a Self-Hosted Aperture Controller, modify the above
-   configuration as explained in [Self-Hosting: Agent Configuration][].
+   configuration as explained in [Self-Hosting: Agent
+   Configuration][self-hosting-agent].

    :::